Converting a PowerShell (PS1) Script to an EXE File

 compiled powershell script bypass execution policy

 When compiling scripts, ps2exe wraps your PowerShell script code in C# code.
 The resulting exe file is a .Net assembly containing the base64 encoded source script.
-For the exe file to work, PowerShell and .Net Framework 2.0+ must be installed on the computer.
+For this .exe file to work, you must have PowerShell and the .Net Framework 2.0+ installed on your computer.

 Do not store passwords, keys, and other sensitive information in such exe files.
-Any user can get the source code of your PowerShell script from compiled exe file by running:
+Any user can view the source code of your PowerShell script from the compiled .exe file by running:

 .\psscript.exe -extract:"script_source.ps1"